ubirch/ubirch-protocol-python/docs/StepByStep.md

 1. Hash the message using SHA512
 2. Create a new chained protocol message with the message hash
 3. `UBIRCH_PROTOCOL_TYPE_BIN` is the type-code of a normal binary message.
 Here is resolves to `x00`
-4. Send the created UPP to the ubirch backend
+4. Send the created UPP to the Ubirch backend

 ### Verifying